 1. Mistaken Identity

-Incorrect information can land on your credit report as a result of mistaken identity, which results in a “mixed credit file.”
+Inaccurate information can land on your credit report as a result of mistaken identity, which results in a “mixed credit file.”
 This can occur when someone else has the same or similar name or a street address is entered incorrectly.
 Either way, if information that belongs to someone else is landing on your report, it can affect your credit.

 The risk of mixed files increases when two people with the same name share or shared an address – such as a father and son named Thomas Smith, Sr. and Thomas Smith, Jr. Make sure the information on your credit report is actually yours, and not someone else’s.